vizZ/soundscreen/README.md

 	File Service checks for any *left* (CACHED=0 and USED=0) tracks stored in the db.
 It takes some number of left tracks (*the default number is 10, but can be changed with settings*) and downloads the tracks waveform and artwork and caches them in the internal memory (*this will be changed and made settings dependent*).
 After the first pair is downloaded the service broadcasts (localy) the ACTION_FILE_AVAILABLE intent which is received by wallpaper engine's receiver.
 Then the receiver triggers the wallpaper update.

-	The application downloads the files in a batch to prevent the radio from being used inefficiently.
+	The application downloads the files in a batch and it syncs using AlarmManager.setInexactRepeating() to prevent the radio from being used inefficiently.

 * **[Done]** Make sure network settings are honoured.